apple/swift-http-api-proposal/Sources/AsyncStreaming/README.md

     /// The type of error that can be thrown during reading operations. associatedtype ReadFailure: Error

-    /// Reads elements from the underlying source and processes them with the provided body function.
+    /// Reads elements from the underlying source and processes them with the provided body closure.
     ///
     /// This method asynchronously reads a span of elements from whatever source the reader
-    /// represents, then passes them to the provided body function.
+    /// represents, then passes them to the provided body closure.
 The operation may complete immediately
     /// or may await resources or processing time.
     ///
     /// - Parameter maximumCount: The maximum count of items the caller is ready
     ///   to process, or nil if the caller is prepared to accept an arbitrarily
     ///   large span.
 If non-nil, the maximum must be greater than zero.
     ///
-    /// - Parameter body: A function that consumes a span of read elements and performs some operation
+    /// - Parameter body: A closure that consumes a span of read elements and performs some operation
     ///   on them, returning a value of type `Return`.
 When the span is empty, it indicates
     ///   the end of the reading operation or stream.
     ///
-    /// - Returns: The value returned by the body function after processing the read elements.
+    /// - Returns: The value returned by the body closure after processing the read elements.
     ///
     /// - Throws: An `EitherError` containing either a `ReadFailure` from the read operation
     ///   or a `Failure` from the body closure.